The 11 Healthiest Cat Breeds

 The Korat is a gorgeous cat breed that is known for its several positive characteristics.
 It looks great, is prone to good health, and doesn’t mind travel!
 Sound like a win-win?
 It sure is.
 It’s said that if this cat is trained well, you can take it with you on trips.
 While that may or may not be the case, trips or no trips, you won’t regret keeping it as a pet.

 The Turkish Van is a breed that is not commonly known.
 But it’s one that tends to enjoy ample good health.
-Plus it’s a beautiful breed that is also congenial, getting along with almost everybody.
+Plus, it’s a beautiful, congenial breed, getting along with almost everybody.
 Any family would love to have a pet like this as it’s quite happy to live with families in any environment.

 The Singapura is a sweet cat breed that is known to live a long life.
 It’s a healthy breed that also likes attention.
-Don’t worry; it’s no doubt independent but it tends to follow its owner around.
+Don’t worry; it’s undoubtedly independent, but it tends to follow its owner.
 It also likes to make noise.
 If you want a cat that will become a part of your life, get the Singapura.

-No matter which breed of cat you decide to adopt, naturally you’d want them to enjoy a long life – that is at least close to their life expectancy or greater – and above all enjoy good health throughout their life span.
-And while some cats have a predisposition to certain ailments, owing to their genetic makeup, remember that a good diet, exercise or active lifestyle, high-quality health care, and environmental factors can also help enhance their physical and mental wellbeing.
+No matter which breeds of cat you decide to adopt, naturally, you’d want them to enjoy a long life – that is at least close to their life expectancy or greater – and above all, enjoy good health throughout their life span.
+And while some cats have a predisposition to certain ailments, owing to their genetic makeup, remember that a good diet, exercise or active lifestyle, high-quality health care, and environmental factors can also help enhance their physical and mental well-being.

-So regardless of the breed of your cat, it’d help to ensure they’re well cared for in order to increase their longevity.
-Owners should ensure that they feed their pet wholesome and nutritional meals that are able to meet their daily nutritional requirements.
-In addition taking them to the veterinarian for regular or at least annual health checkups is essential as it can help detect illnesses before they become severe or untreatable.
-Plus it’d be beneficial to keep their weight in check and help them maintain an active lifestyle so they enjoy overall good health.
-In addition it’d be wise to allow access to the outdoors, only when they’re being monitored or supervised to avoid accidents or injuries resulting from fights with other animals.
+To ensure your cat is well cared for and to increase their longevity, owners should feed their pets wholesome and nutritious meals that meet daily nutritional requirements.
+In addition, taking them to the veterinarian for regular or at least annual health checkups is essential as it can help detect illnesses before they become severe or untreatable.
+Plus, it’d be beneficial to keep their weight in check and help them maintain an active lifestyle so they enjoy overall good health.
+It’s also wise to allow access to the outdoors only when they’re being monitored or supervised to avoid accidents or injuries resulting from fights with other animals.